 Introduction

 Information technology has revolutionized business operations in both small and large corporations.
 Technology is gradually become a critical aspect of a business since it affects more than one aspect of doing business.
 It plays a significant role in delivering organizational value and transformation to the customers served.
 Various stakeholders form key members of developing and delivering strategic information decisions and use.
 Technology enables firms to be competitive and facilitate the alignment of business strategic plan with the technology available within the reach of the business.
 Information technology has been used as a strategic resource thus attracting attention from company management at both local and international corporations.
 There is strategic relevance of information processing.
-A comprehensive survey concerning the use of IT is postulated by Platt fault and Martens (1986).
-Many scholars have established that strategic orientation needs to go along increased and improved valuation of information processing by organizations.
+A comprehensive survey concerning the use of IT is postulated by Platt fault and Martens (1986). this source is not an entry in reference list Many scholars have established that strategic orientation needs to go along increased and improved valuation of information processing by organizations.
 Strategic use of Technology captures such areas as decision making, collaboration, communication, relationships and structures and competitive advantage.
 This paper therefore analyzes the use of information technology in the six areas mentioned above.

 A. Information technology and decision making

 Business decision making is significant activity in an organization.
 It involves a number of processes which are influenced by information technology.
 Technology provides businesses with decision support systems and artificial intelligence a combination of which is critical for effective decision-making process.
 Online analytical process (OLAP) enables managers to develop decision making tasks requiring effort and analysis.
 OLAP and other technologies have made it simple for decision making in a business.
 Technologies have provided data processing capabilities, speed, group decision making through groupware and telecommunications.
-Decisions may be classified as structured and semi-structured and may involve all the levels of management i.e. Executive management, middle level management and operational level management.
+Decisions may be classified as structured and semi-structured and may involve all the levels of management; i.e., executive management, middle level management and operational level management.
 The table below illustrates the level of management and the possible decision supported by hiring systems.